 Shopping at the Used Man Store

-NOT A NOVEL.
+THIS IS NOT A NOVEL.

+If you’re enjoying my autobiographical oversharing on the blog, you’ll probably enjoy this one.
 I dined out on my excruciating tales of computer dating for years.
 With apologies to my friends, who have heard most of this before, my first foray into nonfiction collects my Used Man Store adventures with a few essays on various relationship adventures.
 Available in paperback here: SHOPPING AT THE USED MAN STORE and Kindle (including Kindle Unlimited!) here: SHOPPING AT THE USED MAN STORE

 The Gentry Books